 An EMP, depending on the strength and the device being protected, also requires substantial attenuation to prevent it from damaging the device in question, although particularly nuclear EMPs and non-nuclear EMP weapons can produce emissions so powerful it is difficult to test against them in any meaningful way at the consumer level.

 Think of a Faraday cage like sunglasses.

-Another way to think of the interaction of EMP waves and attenuation devices is sort of like the relationship to light and sunglasses.
-Sunglasses don’t work by “darkening” or weakening the light; instead they work by reducing the amount of light that gets through the glasses, like a filter.
+Another way to think of the interaction of EMP waves and attenuation devices is sort of like the relationship between light and sunglasses.
+Sunglasses don’t work by “darkening” or weakening the light; instead, they work by reducing the amount of light that gets through the glasses, like a filter.

 In essence, the environment behind the sunglasses, namely your eyes, experiences a far lower intensity of light because less light is allowed through them.

 Think of your Faraday cage or signal blocking bag in the same regard.
 That device, be it purpose designed and commercially procured or improvised from common, household materials will provide a certain amount of attenuation against an incoming signal or the emission of signals originating from within the container.

 Generally, most setups are not sufficient to completely block either kind of signal.
 This means the possibility still exists that signals could reach your device or be transmitted from within the container to the outside.

 Similarly, an incoming, damaging EMP wave could be reduced in intensity but is unlikely to be completely blocked.